kuaminika/kuaminika-studies/highLevelDesignTings.md

 - theoretically, we would want to save the driver movement information inside of the quard tree.
 However this is expensive
   - this is why we'd use a cache, and you would only update the quard tree **if** it's inside another grid.

+## Microservices

+### Application gateway

+- It's used for:
+  - Service routing
+  - Rate limiting
+    - Protection from DoS attacks
+    - limiting usages
+    - whenever a request comes in, you'd then put it in a queue
+      - you would use the sliding window protocol to process requests.

 ## Microservices patterns

 They are patterns used to deal with creating atomic transactions within different services